milestogo/serval-meshextender/MeshPotato2/mesh-potato2-readme.md

 - useful scripts like disk formatting  are in /etc/serval/scripts
 - uses fstab for USB mounting -  if no USB the local filesstem will be used.  ok for 16M of flash.
-- firewall ruleset to make it less dangerous to plug into wan
+- firewall ruleset to make it less dangerous to plug MP into a LAN.
    - firewall almost certainly breaks something important.
 - /www/serval symlinks to /dos/webroot aka /dev/sda1.
   - put the most recent android apk there for bootstrapping.
 - servald is compiled using 3758b038abea00af385fc44ad50156ff7a3daa8a
-	- remember to update the makefile with the latest checkout.
+	- remember to update the servalfeed/servald/Makefile with the latest git checkout.
 - kludges for run-fdisk.sh to work better on openwrt.

 Todos: